 HEKS/EPER became a foundation in 2004.
 Its supreme body is the Board of Trustees, which delegates the management of the organization's affairs to the Executive Board.
 The Board is supported by the heads of department and of regional offices.
-HEKS/EPER employs over 400 permanent staff members.
-Over 600 other people earn an hourly wage, and about 360 people do volunteer work.
+In 2018 HEKS/EPER employed 460 permanent staff members.
+773 other people earn an hourly wage, and about 240 people do volunteer work.

 Board of Trustees